Billy99/ovn-kuber-traffic-flow-tests/docs/IMAGES.md

 ## tools

 The `ft-tools` pod uses a Centos Stream9 image base with root/privileged access to the host.
-Many tools and debug packages pulled in (Please see images/ft-tools/Containerfile for details).
+Many tools and debug packages are pulled in (See images/ft-tools/Containerfile for details).
 The image has been built and pushed to `quay.io` for use by this repo.

 ```